 - a.
-Unsecured and non-interest bearing cash advances to/from its related parties for the acquisition of operating machinery and equipment and other investing activities and for working capital purposes.
+Unsecured and noninterest-bearing cash advances to/from its related parties for the acquisition of operating machinery and equipment and other investing activities and forworking capital purposes.
 These are payable on demand and usually settled in cash or other form of assets by way of liquidation. - b.
-On December 28, 2018, the Group and a third-party individual entered into an agreement to form a joint venture to develop a property located in Taytay, Rizal.
-Relative to this, the Group made a deposit amounting to P300.0 million to acquire a portion of the 859 hectares, or a corresponding portion thereof, of titled and untitled parcels of land. - In 2019, the Group made additional deposit amounting to P208.7 million which was advanced by one of its stockholders.
+On December 28, 2018, the Parent Company and a third party individual entered into an agreement to form a joint venture to develop a property located in Taytay Rizal.
+Relative to this, the Parent Company made a deposit amounting to ₱300.0 million to acquire a portion of the 859 hectares, or a corresponding portion thereof, of titled and untitled parcels of land.

+In 2019, the Parent Company made additional deposit amounting to \$208.7 million which was advanced by one of its stockholders.
 As at reporting date, the third party is completing the titling of the whole portion of the property to fully execute the transactions.
-The deposit shall be recognized as property upon the determination of the final amount and upon taking control of the related property (see Note 15). - A stockholder personally guaranteed several bank loans with its real estate property, shares of stock and continuing suretyship of a stock (see Notes 17).
+The deposit shall be recognized as property upon the determination of thefinal amount and upon taking control of the related property.